chennairb/chennairb.github.io/install-vm.md

 ---
 layout: page
-title: About
+title: Installing Ruby/Rails using Vagrant
 permalink: /install-vm.html
 ---

-## Installing Ruby/Rails using Vagrant

 - Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for your platform and install it.
 (Its 62-109 MB depending on platform)